sagemath/sagewiki_to_gh-2022-10-10/msri07/threadsafety.md

 == OpenSSL: Secure networking ==

 == PARI: Number theory calculator ==
-"PARI is (more or less) thread-safe when compiled with --enable-tls" according to [http://pari.math.u-bordeaux.fr/archives/pari-dev-0609/msg00007.html this post].
+"PARI is (more or less) thread-safe when compiled with --enable-tls" according to [[http://pari.math.u-bordeaux.fr/archives/pari-dev-0609/msg00007.html|this post]].

 == Singular: fast commutative and noncommutative algebra ==